 🌟 Why this recipe works

 - Practice makes perfect – we know that this recipe is an absolute winner because we’ve made it loads of times!
 Friends and family have liked it so much that they’ve asked us for the recipe to make it themselves, so here it is.
+And if you love spinach in curries, we recommend trying this Palak Chana too.

 - Simplicity – this palak tofu is one of the simplest curries to make.
 All you do is blend up the gravy ingredients, fry off the spices and pop it all in a pan altogether.
 It looks more complicated than that though, so it’s bound to impress!